numenta/nupic.research/projects/transformers/README.md

 ### Additional notes:

-If you don't have access to numenta infrastructure repository and would like to use transformers-cli-utils, feel free to drop me an email: lsouza at numenta dot com.
+transformers-cli-utils is in a private repository.
+If you woud like to use it, feel free to drop me an email at lsouza at numenta dot com.